 “But false prophets also arose among the people, just as there will also be false teachers among you, who will secretly introduce destructive heresies, even denying the Master who bought them, bringing swift destruction upon themselves” 2 Peter 2:1

 Exposing ourselves to false teaching is not to be taken lightly.
-Wrong doctrine can hinder our walk with the Lord, is destructive, can deceive us into thinking we are saved, and lead us to eternal damnation.
+The wrong doctrine can hinder our walk with the Lord, is destructive, can deceive us into thinking we are saved and lead us to eternal damnation.
 (Matthew 7:21-23; 2 Peter 2)